Curlious Manchesters

 How My Puppies Find Their New Homes

-I evaluate my puppies at eight weeks of age and make decisions on placement based on their temperament and characteristics.
-Puppies will receive their first vaccinations and veterinary health certificate at this age.
-Puppies typically leave for their new homes a week or two later, but cannot legally leave before eight weeks of age.
+Puppies are evaluated at eight weeks of age, and placement decisions are based on temperament, structure, and overall suitability for each home.
+At this time, puppies receive their first vaccinations and a veterinary health certificate.
+Puppies typically leave for their new homes one to two weeks later, but cannot legally leave before eight weeks of age.

-All of my puppies have a contract, which I review in detail with each puppy buyer to ensure the provisions are fully understood.
-The agreement describes the puppy and the terms and conditions of the sale, including the health guarantee and other obligations.
-They are also each microchipped and individually CKC registered.
+All puppies are sold with a written contract, which I review in detail with each buyer to ensure the terms are fully understood.
+The agreement outlines the puppy’s details, health guarantee, and the responsibilities of both parties.
+Each puppy is microchipped and individually registered with the Canadian Kennel Club prior to placement.

 What I Look for in a Puppy Home